The Crossroads Mission Recovery Program is a complete drug and alcohol recovery program.

 Case management services are offered for all clients, as we know through years of experience, that people who are trying to recover must be “treated” as the whole person for a total recovery.
 Many folks come to the Mission with as little as the clothing on their backs.
 Through other programs of the Mission and the in-kind donations of our generous donors, Crossroads can offer clothing and other essentials to basic living to all people receiving services.
 Many times, clients may have family members who are trying to keep a household while their loved one is participating in the program.
 Crossroads does everything possible to make the recovery journey as painless as possible but many times change is painful.

 The New Life Program places a strong emphasis on family unification and reunification.
 Clients are encouraged to include spouses, children, and other family members to participate in activities or counseling sessions.
 If the needs of the individuals are greater than the services that Crossroads offers, each person or family will be referred to an appropriate agency for other help.

 We encourage people to enter the program with an open mind.
-Many folks object to attending devotions or spiritually enrichment activities.
+Many folks object to attending devotions or spiritually enriching activities.
 Participants are encouraged to keep an open mind and work on character quality building.
-It’s not how fast or strong you starts!
+It’s not how fast or strong you start!
 It’s how you finish!
 We are not only concerned with your physical, social, and emotional recovery, but also with your spiritual well-being!

 Think about it!

 What is addiction?

 How do you know if you need treatment for addiction?